 The Status Register Protect (SRP1 and SRP0) bits are non-volatile Read/Write bits in the status register.
-The SRP bits control the method of write protection: software protection, power supply lock-down or one time programmable protection.
+The SRP bits control the method of write protection: software protection, hardware protection, power supply lock-down or one time programmable protection.

-SRP1 SRP0 Status Register Description

-0 0 Software Protected The Status Register can be written to after a Write Enable

-command, WEL=1.(Default)

-1 0 Power Supply Lock-Down (1)(2) Status Register is protected and cannot be written to again until

-' the next Power-Down, Power-Up cycle.

-1 1 One Time Program (2) Status Register is permanently protected and cannot be written

-' ' to.
+SRP1 SRP0 #WP Status Register Description 0 0 Х Software Protected The Status Register can be written to after a Write Enable L U ^ Soliware Protected command, WEL=1.(Default) 0 1 0 Hardware Protected WP#=0, the Status Register locked and cannot be written t 0 1 1 Hardware Unprotected WP#=1, the Status Register is unlocked and can be written to L ' • riaidware Oriprotected after a Write Enable command, WEL=1.
+1 0 X Power Supply Lock- Status Register is protected and cannot be written to again until ' U ^ Down (1)(2) the next Power-Down, Power-Up cycle.
+1 1 Х One Time Dreamen(2) Status Register is permanently protected and cannot be written ] ' ^ One Time Program (2) to.